oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-events.md

  *  `reason`:  Short, machine understandable string that gives the reason for the transition to the object's current status.
  *  `message`:  String that describes the details of the event.
  *  `involvedObject`:  `V1ObjectReference` object that describes the Kubernetes resources with which this event is associated.
-    *  `name`:  String that describes the name of the resource, either a domain resource, which is the `domainUID`, or a namespace, which is the name of the namespace.
+    *  `name`:  String that describes the name of the resource, either a domain resource, in which case the name is the `domainUID`, or a namespace, in which case the name is the name of the namespace.
     *  `namespace`:  String that describes the namespace of the event, which is the namespace of the domain resource for a domain event.
     *  `kind`:  String that describes the kind of the Kubernetes resource with which this event is associated.
-The value is `Domain` for a domain event, and "Namespace" for a namespace event.
+The value is `Domain` for a domain event, and `Namespace` for a namespace event.
-    *  `apiVersion`:  String that describes the `apiVersion` of the involved object, which is the `apiVersion` of the domain resource, for example, `weblogic.oracle/v8`, for a domain event, is the current version of a Kubernetes namespace resource.
+    *  `apiVersion`:  String that describes the `apiVersion` of the involved object, which is the `apiVersion` of the domain resource, for example, `weblogic.oracle/v8`, for a domain event, and is not set for a namespace event.

 #### How to access the events